 Lynsey is an experienced business manager with expertise in financial management, governance, human resources management, communication and stakeholder engagement.
 Before joining the team at Telethon Kids Institute, Lynsey was a Program Manager at The University of Western Australia.
 Lynsey holds a Master of Arts from Glasgow University.
 In her current role as the Business Manager of ASAVI, Lynsey provides business management and project management support to the ASAVI team.

-Angela joined the ASAVI team in 2021 as an Administration Officer.
-Whilst new to administration, Angela has a BSc in Pharmacology and Physiology.
+Angela joined the ASAVI team in 2021.
+Angela has a BSc in Pharmacology and Physiology.
 Before working with ASAVI, Angela worked as a Research Assistant at The University of Western Australia with the Department of Pharmacology, The Lions Eye Institute in Perth, Australia and for a short while with Carag AG in Baar, Switzerland.
-Angela now provides administrative support to all the ASAVI team members.
+Angela provides support to Sore Throat Study in Perth.

 Elizabeth joined the ASAVI team in 2020 at the Telethon Kids Institute and currently coordinates the implementation of the Sore Throat Study in Perth.
 Her previous experience includes roles working in the health sector in general and specialist medical practices and in the secondary, vocational and university education sectors.
 Elizabeth worked as Registered Nurse in public and private hospitals in her early career after graduating from Curtin University with a Bachelor of Science (Nursing).